 Learning How to Use AI

 For a basic introduction to using Activity Insight, please review the "Activity Insight Overview."
+Digital Measures also provides a guide, which is very helpful.
+It explains how you can import data from your CV or from a citation service like Crossref, Web of Science, or even a bibTEX file.
 For tips on entering information, refer to “Where Do I Enter…?”
 This guide presents a sampling of items faculty will enter into Activity Insight.
 The guide is not meant to be a comprehensive list of items.
 We have focused on the items most likely to generate questions about their location in Activity Insight’s screens and fields.
-For example, a “book review” is reported under Scholarship/Research.
-You look at the Publication screens under Scholarship/Research and click on Article.
-The “book review” is listed in the drop-down menu for the field named Contribution Type.
-After selecting either “book review-scholarly” or “book review non-scholarly” from the drop-down list, you then complete the other relevant fields listed on the Article screen.
-If you need a definition of “scholarly” then click on the “question mark” next to the Contribution Type field.